pierre-rouleau/seed7-mode/README.rst

 Once this code is stable I will add the logic to make it a proper Emacs package and probably will include it under MELPA.
-But the code is far from being ready for that.
+But the code is not yet ready for that.

 Any help, questions, suggestions are welcome!